 How to Care for Middle-Aged Dogs and Cats"Pet Boomers," dogs and cats in their middle age, are in a critical time of life when it comes to their health.
 If you can correct health problems at this age, you can usually solve the "old pet" issues later!

-"BOOMER CATS"While cats can face arthritis, kidney disease is the number one issue in older cats.
-Blood work will detect the issue but it needs to be done before age 8.
+"Boomer Cats"While cats can face arthritis, kidney disease is the number one issue in older cats.
+Blood work will detect the issue but it needs to be done before age eight.
 Research is being done as to why cats have kidney disease at high rates but little is known for sure.
 If you detect kidney disease early, you can use oral treatments like Azodyl™ and Epakitin™ to slow down uremic buildup, which helps manage kidney disease.
 Used daily, you can ease the kidneys' job of removing toxins from the blood.
-(Read Senior Cat Conditions for more information.)

-"BOOMER DOGS""Boomer dogs" can have kidney disease as well, but their biggest health issue is arthritis.
+"Boomer Dogs""Boomer dogs" can have kidney disease as well, but their biggest health issue is arthritis.
 As they age and get sore, they move less and therefore lose muscle mass in their legs and hips.
 Middle-aged dogs start to get weak if nothing is done early enough to stop the cycle.
 You can take the edge off of the soreness with Doc Roy's® Aches Away.
 This will ease the pain of grinding joints, including spinal pain, which will help to keep them active.
-It takes 3-4 weeks to get to effect so don't give up too soon.
+It takes three to four weeks to get to effect so don't give up too soon.

 Dogs have a tendency to become very comfortable on the floor in front of the fireplace in winter.
 It's important to take them out for short walks every day to keep them moving.
 Joints in motion stay in motion, and this helps to maintain strength.
 Don't go on a marathon; just taking them around the block is enough to keep things working.
 It is good for the dog's joints and our own, as well.